NerdyCodeClub/Home/2018 08 Ballerina.md

   * Protection against injection attacks
   * Docker & Kubernetes

-Things to looks into: there is a lot of examples for every feature the language supports, some of what I find cool things to explore are:
+Things to look into: there is a lot of examples for every feature the language supports, some of what I find cool things to explore are:

 * Message broker
 * Cirtcuit breaker